 In recent years, prosecutors won more than 80 percent of cases that they brought to trial in the New Orleans area.
 However, not every case goes to trial and you may be able to get charges against you dropped or negotiate a plea bargain to reduce penalties can be negotiated without ever having to set foot in a courtroom.

 An experienced and dedicated lawyer will help you to do everything possible to avoid conviction.
-The Louisiana legal system is complex and criminal defense lawyers understand the procedural and legal nuances of the system.
+The Louisiana legal system is complex and our New Orleans criminal defense lawyers understand the procedural and legal nuances of the system.
 From raising defenses to introducing reasonable doubt, your attorney will help you obtain the best possible outcome.

 How Can I Choose the Best Criminal Defense Law Firm?

 Your fate hangs on the balance of your criminal trial or plea bargain and you need a lawyer who is up to the task of protecting your future.
 To ensure you have the strongest chance of surpassing the charges you are facing, it is imperative that you retain the services of a criminal defense law firm in New Orleans with experience, dedication, a track-record of success, compassion and an understanding of your situation.

 Bloom Legal has embraced technological innovations to provide better defense for clients and we provide personalized one-on-one service.
 We will work to minimize the cost and stress of your trial, reduce the times you need to come to court and do everything we can to help you get the best outcome.

 Arrested in New Orleans?
 We Can Represent You